openshift-qe/ocp-qe-perfscale-ci/README.md

 # E2E Jenkins Pipeline for Network Observability

 ## Purpose
-This job takes a given Flexy cluster and allows users to install and configure Network Observability.
+This job takes a given Flexy cluster and allows users to scale it, install and configure Network Observability, run a workload, and upload relevant data to Elasticsearch.

 ## Usage
 The job can be triggered from here: https://mastern-jenkins-csb-openshift-qe.apps.ocp-c1.prod.psi.redhat.com/job/scale-ci/job/e2e-benchmarking-multibranch-pipeline/job/netobserv-perf-tests/